dharFr/capt/tutorial.md

 <img src="images/capt-specs.png" />

-## Creating a controller, view and getting things started
+## Creating a router, view and getting things started

-We will create a notes controller and two views, an index view and a new view.
+We will create a notes router and two views, an index view and a new view.
 This will be a pretty basic application that doesn't do editing or deleting, but you'll get the idea of how things should work.

-## Controller
+## Router

-Create the controller:
+Create the router:

-    capt generate controller notes
+    capt generate router notes

-Then open up `/app/controllers/application.coffee` - it will look a bit like this:
+Then open up `/app/application.coffee` - it will look a bit like this:

     class Application
       constructor: ->